Treating Your Calluses

 At some point in time, most people will deal with a callus.
-A callus is a thick, hard patch of skin that is caused by friction, usually due to shoes that are too tight.
+A callus is a thick, hard patch of skin that is caused by friction, usually due to calluses shoes that are too tight.
 While most calluses won’t cause issues for healthy individuals, they can be quite the nuisance for others.
-From the office of our Crystal Lake, Elgin, Schaumburg, Chicago or Huntley, IL podiatrists, find out how to treat your calluses.
+From the office of our Elgin, Schaumburg, Chicago or Huntley, IL podiatrists, find out how to treat your calluses.

 Anywhere where friction continues to occur on your foot a callus can form.
 A callus is designed to protect bonier areas of the foot from damage caused by friction, tight shoes and stress.
 Of course, while calluses are protective in nature, they aren’t necessary for healthy feet.

-While those with diabetes or nerve damage should always visit our Crystal Lake, Elgin, Schaumburg, Chicago or Huntley foot doctors immediately if calluses or other changes occur in their feet, healthy individuals may be able to get away with treating their calluses with simple at-home measures.
+While those with diabetes or nerve damage should always visit our Elgin, Schaumburg, Chicago or Huntley foot doctors immediately if calluses or other changes occur in their feet, healthy individuals may be able to get away with treating their calluses with simple at-home measures.
 Common ways to treat calluses include,

 - Moisturizing daily: You’ll want to keep feet moisturized to help target dry, dead patches of skin.
 Of course, before you start to use moisturizers that contain ingredients like salicylic acid or urea you will want to check with us first to make sure they are safe enough for your skin.